-Quality to the Dollar
+Quality for the Dollar

 The look and feel of a TV, based on the display, can vary vastly in a multitude of ways, far more than simply the amount of pixels packed into a given space.
 A 4K, or UHD, TV will pack in double the amount of pixels as a regular 2K (High Definition) display.